 What are OBU grads doing with their Communication Studies degrees?

-Our students have done campaign work with the Inhofe and Rice U.S. Senate race.
-Students have served internships with Barak Obama, Laura Bush and other community leaders.
+Our students have done campaign work for non-profit organizations and political campaigns.
+Students have served internships with U.S. Senators, First Lady Laura Bush and other community leaders.
 Other students have pursued graduate degrees and have become professors and researchers at the university level.
-Some students have successfully started their own businesses and some have gone into corporate and ministerial training.
+Some students have successfully started their own businesses, and some have gone into corporate and ministerial training.

-Our graduates pursue a variety of careers and additional education including the following:
+Our graduates pursue a variety of careers including the following:

 Learn more about our Communication Studies faculty.